Rjmoodie/yardpass-upgrade/BOTTOM_NAV_ACTIVATED.md

 ## 🎉 Status: FULLY ACTIVATED

-The new bottom navigation design is now **LIVE** across the entire YardPass application!
+The new bottom navigation design is now **LIVE** across the entire Liventix application!

 **Date Activated**: October 24, 2025
 **Component**: `NavigationNewDesign` from `@/components/NavigationNewDesign`